ayanared/ayanared/README.md

 - 👋 Hi, I’m @ayanared
+- 👩🏾‍💻 I'm curently working on... implementing integrations in Ruby on Rails.
-- 👀 I’m interested in ...
-Ruby on Rails, Golang, ALL things Tarot!
+- 👀 I’m interested in ... journaling, holistic living, and ALL things Tarot!
-- 🌱 I’m currently learning ... cello, and French
+- 🌱 I’m learning ...
+Golang, cello, and French
-- 💞️ I’m looking to collaborate on ... scaling systems, and creating safe spaces
+- 💞️ I’m looking to collaborate on ... cleaning up codebases and creating safe spaces

 <!---
 ayanared/ayanared is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.